yusufSemo/StoreTotal2.0/README.md

 - **Java:** The application is developed in Java, providing cross-platform compatibility.

 - **Apache Maven:** Maven is used for project management and build automation.
+## Development Status

+⚠️ **Note:** This project is currently under development, and some features may be incomplete or subject to change.

 ## How to Use